henimex/Ngrx-Tutorial/README.md

 It is basically an angular web app for maintaining Contact Information.
 Things implemented in this project
+1) This project primarily deals with mocking the service calls on the UI.
+How we can use interceptors to mock certain network calls that are within the app or via some third party libraries/modules we might have used in our app.
 1) Creating a formarray within a formgroup which will contain multiple formgroups within it
 2) Creating Dynamic form controls based on the service response
 3) Ierating over the formarray using ngFor in the angular template